guardstrikelab/carla_apollo_bridge/docs/RefinedController.md

 ```

-## How to use this project?
+## How to use the improved MPC controller?

-This project is expected to replace the original Apollo 8.0 for Apollo-Carla co-simulation.
-You should set up the co-simulation environment according to the bridge official: [Apollo-Carla official bridge](https://github.com/guardstrikelab/carla_apollo_bridge).
+First, you should set up the co-simulation environment according to the setup doc: [Getting Started](GettingStarted.md).

-In the meantime, you should use this project to replace the original Apollo 8.0.

-Details about environment setup: [Apollo-Carla co-simulation setup](https://github.com/guardstrikelab/carla_apollo_bridge/blob/master/docs/GettingStarted.md)

-Additionally, you can install the original [Apollo 8.0](https://github.com/ApolloAuto/apollo/tree/v8.0.0), and replace the following files with the ones in this repo:
+Then, replace the following files in [Apollo 8.0](https://github.com/ApolloAuto/apollo/tree/v8.0.0) with [the modified files](../carla_bridge/refined_controller/) provided in this repo:

 ```shell
 modules/control/conf/control_conf.pb.txt